Bilbo's rain frog: Description

 Breviceps bagginsi is a microhylid (narrow-mouthed) frog from the family of Brevicipitidae and was discovered in the year 2003.
-The body size of male individuals varies from 20 to 25.9 mm and females measure approximately 28.7 mm in length.
+Males range from 20 to 25.9 mm in length, and females measure around 28.7 mm, approximately the diameter of a U.S. quarter.
 With its highly truncated snout it is well adapted to its burrowing lifestyle.
 They have a characteristic tympanic membrane and their pupil is horizontally ecliptic.
+Unlike other frogs, Breviceps males have very short limbs relative to their body size.

 The dorsum of Breviceps bagginsi is a medium to dark brown and it has fairly granular skin texture with darkly pigmented tubercles, each containing openings of 2-6 dermal glands.
-The ventrum is smooth and of light color.
+The ventrum (underside) is white with subtle flecks, transitioning to more prominent darker mottling in the throat region.
+The texture varies from lightly granular to completely smooth.
 Breviceps bagginsi has a black stripe running from its eye to the origin of its arm.
 They have a lighter bar between the eyes and a white stripe from their lower eyelid to their mouth.
 The sides of its body are brown with a few white speckles.
+The outer toe length is equal to its width and lacks webbing, making it distinguished from other Brevicipitidae.

+As a member of the genus Breviceps, Breviceps bagginsi shows sexual dimorphism, and the males are much smaller than the females.
+The males can also be categorized through their darker tones on their throats compared to their female counterparts.

 As all species from Brevicipitidae, Breviceps bagginsi lack sphenethmoids, and a middle ear.
 Sphenethmoids are the bone of the skull surrounding the anterior end of an amphibian's brain.

+Some of the research done to trace back the lineage for Breviceps bagginsi has been labeled cf. to represent the uncertainty of identification to distinguish it from Breviceps Sopranus.

 Distribution, habitat and ecology

 Breviceps bagginsi only occur in South Africa.
 They live on edges of wood plantations in Kwazulu-Natal midlands of southeastern South Africa along the mist belt from Boston in the west to Melmoth in the north-east and down to the coast at Mkambati.
 They occur in an elevation range of 25–1400 m ASL (meters above sea level).

+A collection of specimens gathered in Silaka, NR and one other PEM collected about 15 km away from Mkambati, NR have been given the momentary identification of Breviceps bagginsi.
+This discovery leads to the possibility that the species' distribution is expanding southward, potentially reaching the Port St Johns area.

 The Mkambati area is protected due to its biodiversity and therefore high conservation value.
 The Breviceps bagginsi population in this area lives in undisturbed grasslands.

+Currently, their overall presence remains steady but the area they inhabit is decreasing.
+Their populations are heavily fragmented, and their habitat quality is declining due to forestry operations and road construction and maintenance.